ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_19_0.png" alt="Map: low transit use categorical LASSO">

-Somehow unexpectedly, areas that most strongly predict low public transit use are also in the downtown area.
-They are distributed along Thurlow Street.
-It is important they are also in the CCS which predicts high transit use.
+Somehow unexpectedly, regions that most strongly predict low public transit use are also in the downtown area, distributed along Thurlow Street.
+They are also in the CCS which predicts high transit use.
 In other words, these areas may have lower transit use than their immediate neighbors, but not necessarily compared to other ares in GVA.

 ### Random Forest model

-The table below shows the five categorical features that mostly strongly impact proportion of transit use among residents.
+The table below shows the five categorical features that most strongly impact proportion of transit use among residents.
 They are CSD or CCS areas.
-It is worth noting that we cannot know the direction of impact from these impurity measures.
+We cannot know the direction of impact from these impurity measures.

 |     |         feature | impurity_importance |
 |----:|----------------:|--------------------:|